 After learning of the withheld evidence, District Attorney David Prater launched an investigation of his two employees, releasing this statement:

 "I can confirm we are conducting an investigation in alleged unethical behavior during trial.
 We take allegations involving misconduct very seriously and are taking appropriate action.
 As soon as we learned of the alleged misconduct we immediately notified the Oklahoma County Public Defender Bob Ravitz and the trial judge Don Deason."

 Exculpatory evidence is any evidence that tends to support a defendant's innocence.
-The prosecution is required to turn over any such evidence to the defense team, whether or not such evidence is requested.
+The prosecution is required to turn over any such evidence to the murder defense attorney representing the accused, whether or not such evidence is requested.
 Failure to disclose exculpatory evidence can lead to a mistrial or the reversal of a conviction.
 Depending on the nature of such evidence, the trial judge may order a dismissal of the case or a re-trial.